azoth-lang/azoth.language.reference/src/closed-type-idioms.md

 }
 ```

 A reference type enum is simply declared using a `closed const class` with `case`s.
-Again, the cases
+This allows them
-can be parameterized or not.
-However, this allows them to be part of a larger reference type
-hierarchy.
-Initializers can be private to further prevent accidental additions.
-Consider this
+to be part of a larger reference type hierarchy.
+Initializers can be private to further prevent
-example adapted from one often used for Java.
-(Though this code could be improved using units of
+accidental additions.
+Consider this example adapted from one often used for Java.
+(Though this code
-measure.)
+could be improved using units of measure.)

 ```azoth
 /// universal gravitational constant (m^3/kg/s)